Specialism

 Where will Labour build new towns across the UK?

-As a part of Labour’s planning reforms, most of the new towns will be built on low-quality Green Belt land, which Labour refers to as the "grey belt".
+As a part of Labour’s planning reforms, most of the new towns will be built on low-quality Green Belt land, now known as the grey belt.
 This strategic choice aims to minimise the impact on high-value Green Belt land while effectively addressing the urgent housing needs.

 Although there is no definitive plan yet on which parts of the Green Belt will be designated for development, the focus is on areas that can support integrated and sustainable growth while aligning with Labour's ambitious housing targets.

-With this in mind, I have pinpointed 20 high-potential locations that stand out due to their strategic economic potential, existing infrastructure, and capacity to develop into thriving communities.
+With this in mind, I have identified 20 high-potential locations that stand out due to their:

 Here are the locations most likely to be chosen for Labour's new towns, each offering unique advantages that align with the vision of creating resilient settlements for future generations.